 - Consider getting help from a Baby Loss Doula or Family Baby Loss Advisor.
 More information can be found on the Services Page and Links Page.

 You are not alone

 Premature birth is the number one cause of infant death.
-One in ten babies are born prematurly.
-The US rate of infant deaths s 6.1 per 1000 births.
-450,000 US babies are born too soon each year. world wide 15 milion babies are born prematurely each year, of those one million will die.
+One in ten babies are born prematurely.
+The US rate of infant deaths is 6.1 per 1000 births.
+450,000 US babies are born too soon each year.
+World wide, 15 million babies are born prematurely each year.
+Of those, one million will die.
 Parents who have lost a baby are still parents to that child.
-The baby just resides in a different place, which we believe is heaven.
+The baby just resides in a different place, which we believe is Heaven.
 We are here to help.
-Please read our information pages for more help or give us a call (513) 607-6083
+Please read our information pages for more help, or give us a call (513) 607-6083